kagaimiq/jielie/datafmt/br17-fw.md

    * not really to scale
 ```

+Note: most sections are aligned to a 512-byte boundary.

 ### Top-level file list

-The flash begins with 128 bytes of some "garbage", which is, in fact, four 32-byte blocks encrypted with a simple LFSR-based stream cipher algorithm used by the [ENC](../periph/enc.md) block.
+The flash dump starts with 128 bytes of some "garbage", which are actually four 32-byte blocks that are scrambled with the method used by the [ENC](../periph/enc.md) block.
-The key used is 0xFFFF, which is really used in all chunks encrypted with this method (except the main "user.app" block, more on that later.)
+The key used there is always 0xFFFF, and does not depend on the chip key.

 ```
 00000000  34 be 62 24 1f 8e 7a f8  0d 3e 5c 98 cd bd 5b 97  |4.b$..z..>\...[.|